-Bounces harmless sound waves (ultrasound) off the heart.
-A transducer (device that looks like a microphone) is used.
+Bounces harmless sound waves (ultrasound) off the heart using a transducer or probe (device that looks like a microphone)

-Discuss any questions or concerns you have with your doctor.
+Discuss any questions or concerns you have with your healthcare provider.

-Mention any over-the-counter or prescription medications, herbs, or supplements you’re taking.
+Mention any over-the-counter or prescription medicines, herbs, or supplements you’re taking.

 Wear a 2-piece outfit for the test.
 You may be asked to remove clothing and jewelry from the waist up.
 If so, you’ll be given a short hospital gown.

 An intravenous catheter may be inserted into a vein in your arm or hand.
 Contrast or bubbles will be injected during the study.

 Small pads (electrodes) are placed on your chest to monitor your heartbeat.

 A transducer coated with cool gel is moved firmly over your chest.
 This device creates the sound waves that make images of your heart.
 If you are overweight, the technician may have to apply more pressure to the chest wall to improve the quality of the images.
 This pressure can be uncomfortable over bony areas.
 Tell your technician if you are uncomfortable.

 At times, you may be asked to exhale and hold your breath for a few seconds.
 Air in your lungs can affect the images.